-As a home buyer, you may require information on such things as mortgage insurance and mortgage calculators, British Columbia Property Transfer Tax, and Revenue Canada First Time Home Buyers Tax Credits.
+As a home buyer, you may require information on such things as mortgage insurance, British Columbia Property Transfer Tax, and Revenue Canada First Time Home Buyers Tax Credits.
 This information, and other information related to the purchase and maintenance of a home in BC, information for non-residents who plan to buy property in Canada and information related to relocating to BC is presented after the RE/MAX Fit to Buy Program.

 Homeowners, the RE/MAX Space Planner is an interactive tool designed to help you visualize what is possible in your new home.

 A variety of other information for home buyers follows the RE/MAX Space Planner such as links to the Basic and Detailed MLS Search capabilities of this website, information on developing a financial plan, mortgage calculators and other buyer considerations

 Watch the RE/MAX Fit to Buy Video and see if you are prepared to buy.